pts/tinyveracrypt/README.txt

 Q32.
 Which crypto backend library does tinyveracrypt use?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
+tinyveracrypt has pure Python code embedded for:

-The crypto code for aes-xts-plain64 and aes-cbc-essiv:sha256 ciphers, SHA-512 and SHA-1 hashes and
+* ciphers: aes-xts-plain64 and aes-cbc-essiv:sha256
-key splitting to anti-forensic stripes is embedded to tinyveracrypt.py as Python code.
-In addition to that, tinyveracrypt can uses hashes in the standard hashlib Python module.
-To speed up AES crypto, tinyveracrypt uses the C extensions of pycrypto or `aes', if available.
+* hashes: sha512, sha256 and sha1
+* PBKDF2
+* key splitting to anti-forensic stripes

+tinyveracrypt use C extensions instead of the embedded Python code, if available:

+* ciphers: for AES-based ciphers, the base AES primitive is detected and used in pycrypto and in `aes'
+* hashes: detected and used in hashlib (including hash implementation from OpenSSL) and pycrypto
+* PBKDF2: detected and used in hashlib

-cryptsetup 1.7.3 can be compiled with any one of the supported crypto backends such as the Linux kernel AF_ALG, gcrypt, Nettle, NSS, OpenSSL.
+FYI cryptsetup 1.7.3 can be compiled with any one of the supported crypto backends such as the Linux kernel AF_ALG, gcrypt, Nettle, NSS, OpenSSL.
 For the author of tinyveracrypt, the Linux kernel backend of cryptsetup didn't work with kernel 3.13.0 (setsockopt returned EBUSY), kernel 2.6.35-32 (it